 - Reserved variables

-To avoid confusion, you cannot use the environment variables that are reserved by the Function Compute system.
-Reserved variables include FC_ *, accessKeyID, accessKeySecret, securityToken, and topic.
+To prevent confusion, you cannot use the environment variables that Function Compute reserves.
+Reserved variables include FC_*, accessKeyID, accessKeySecret, securityToken, and topic.